Skip To Content

 17. How else can I maximize my RRSP contributions?

-An investment loan can help you meet your RRSP goals by providing easy access to funds whenever you are ready to invest.
-With interest charged only on the outstanding balance and a low borrowing cost for our members, a Registered Investment Loan or Link Line is one solution to help you maximize your contribution.
+A Registered Investment Link Line can help you meet your RRSP goals by providing easy access to funds whenever you are ready to invest.
+With interest charged only on the outstanding balance and a low borrowing cost for our members, a Registered Investment Link Line is one solution to help you maximize your contribution.

 18. How do I know how much I’ll need?